BeNsAeI/PADSR/README.md

 # PADSR
-Pralax Assisted Depth-Map and Super Resolution on a Drone Platform
+Paralax Assisted Depth-Map and Super Resolution on a Drone Platform
 ___
 - Pralax Assisted Depth-Ma:
 In this project our goal is to generate a 3D model of the scene using a single camera on a moving platform.
 The depth data is produced using several images from the scene and tracking multiple objects.
 This is done using traditional methods and enhanced using the paralax effect.